 Learner Outcomes: Upon completion of this session, participants will be able to:

-Disclosure statement: Chantal van Ginkel has the following relevant financial disclosure: she receives a salary from the Veterans Healthcare Administration.
-She has no non-financial disclosures relationships to disclose.
+Disclosure statement: Jake Hulswit has the following relevant financial disclosure: he receives a salary from the Thomas Jefferson University Hospital in Philadelphia, and the American Tinnitus Association He has no non-financial disclosures relationships to disclose.

 Once you have a Microsoft Teams invitation, please see the instructions for joining below at the time of the call: